XovaLabs/BucketShark/README.md

 - Viewing analytics

 ## Contributing
-We welcome contributions to BudgetApp.
+We welcome contributions to BucketShark.
 If you would like to contribute, please:
 - Fork the repository
 - Create a new branch for your feature (`git checkout -b feature/AmazingFeature`)
 - Commit your changes (`git commit -m 'Add some AmazingFeature'`)